-On May 28ththe First Department issued a Decision and Order favorable to LMDC in the 130 Liberty Street litigation with LMDC&rsquos contractor.
-Litigation and discovery efforts continued throughout the quarter.
-The Port Authority of New York and New Jersey continues to use the northern portion of the site to work on the construction of the Vehicular Security Center which is vital component of the World Trade Center site and the National September 11 Memorial and Museum continues to use the southern portion of the site to assist with pedestrian access to the Memorial.
-More than 8.4 million people have accessed the memorial through this area.
+"The Port Authority of New York and New Jersey continues to use the northern portion of the site to conclude their work on the construction of the below grade Vehicular Security Center and elevated Liberty Park which are vital components of the World Trade Center site.
+The National September 11 Memorial and Museum&rsquos use of the southern portion of the site to assist with pedestrian access to the Memorial concluded.
+Now that the Memorial Museum is open to the public and access to the site has been permitted there is no longer the need for the Memorial Access queuing area.